Changing euros in Tahiti, now that’s an idea!

 Also take the opportunity to ask him toincrease the limits of your credit card(s), because the life is very expensive in Polynesia.
 And also let him know about your destination for prevent your payment method from being blocked, for security reasons, as some banks do when they see debits arriving from “exotic” countries.

-However, and to be completely complete, I nevertheless see a case in which you may be forced to pay in cash.
-For some excursions in Tahiti or in the islands or atolls, some providers are not equipped with CB terminals.
+However, and to be perfectly clear, there is a few cases in which you might be required to pay in cashIf you stop by the roadside to buy fruit, for example, you will have to pay for it in cash.
+And that will be the case for all the small expenses of everyday life.
+Finally, for some excursions in Tahiti or in the islands or atolls, some providers are not equipped with CB terminals.
 So remember to ask them this question when booking your activity.
 And at the same time, ask if their little corner of paradise is equipped with an ATM.
 If it's not the case, take your arrangements before leaving TahitiThis will ensure you are not caught off guard when the bill comes.

 Ultimately